tszheichoi/awesome-sensor-logger/UNITS.md

 For full documentation, please visit [https://www.tszheichoi.com/sensorloggerhelp](https://www.tszheichoi.com/sensorloggerhelp)

 ## Time
 - `time` is in nanoseconds since epoch.
+For more information about conversion, use tools like https://www.epochconverter.com/.
 - `seconds_elapsed` is in seconds since the start of the recording.

 ## Accelerometer